 The purpose of a code signature is twofold:

 - Any (possibly malicious) modification of the code or resources included in the signature can be detected.
-Modifications can occur before download (when downloading from a malicious site), by malware on your computer (e.g. a virus) or by you, the user, with the intent to improve the program's behavior.
+Modifications can occur before download (when downloading from a malicious site) by malware on your computer (e.g. a virus) or by you, the user, with the intent to improve the program's behavior.

 - The real identity of the signer (usually the developer) can be found, if the certificate issuer “guarantees” to issue certificates only after checking the identity.
-This means that, in the worst case, a real person or company can be held responsible for the behavior of the program.
+This means that, in the worst case, a real person or company can be held accountable for the behavior of the program.

 Certificate (in cryptography)